Pet Sounds: United Kingdom EMI release

-Carl stated that while the Beach Boys recognized shifting music industry trends, Capitol had maintained a fixed perception of the group that conflicted with their desired artistic presentation.
+Carl stated that while the Beach Boys recognized shifting industry trends, Capitol maintained a fixed perception of the group that conflicted with their desired presentation.
 In March, the band hired Nick Grillo as their manager after switching management firms and recruited Derek Taylor, the Beatles' former press officer, as their publicist.
 Taylor's reputation helped provide a credible external perspective on the band's evolving image and activities.
-Responding to Brian's complaints regarding public perception of his talents, Taylor championed him as "a genius" as part of an effort to rebrand and legitimize the group.
+Following Brian's complaints regarding public perception of his talents, Taylor championed him as "a genius" to rebrand and legitimize the group.

 In the UK, the band experienced limited commercial success until March 1966, when "Barbara Ann" and Beach Boys Party! both reached number 2 on the Record Retailer charts.
 Two singles were issued in April: "Sloop John B" peaked at number 2, while "Caroline, No" did not chart.
 Capitalizing on their rising British popularity, the group filmed two music videos for Top of the Pops—one for "Sloop John B" and another for "God Only Knows"—with Taylor as director.
 (Note: The first video was shot at Brian's Laurel Way residence with Dennis as cameraman; the second, filmed near Lake Arrowhead, depicted the band (excluding Johnston) wearing grotesque horror masks while playing Old Maid.)
 Though intended to incorporate excerpts from "Wouldn't It Be Nice" and "Here Today", the BBC slightly edited the "God Only Knows" video to reduce runtime.
 The "Sloop John B" video debuted on April 28.